francescoalemanno/cryptipass/README.md

 ### Generate a Passphrase

 The primary function of the `cryptipass` package is to generate secure passphrases.
-You can generate a new passphrase using the `NewPassphrase` function.
+You can generate a new passphrase using the `GenPassphrase` function.
 You can specify how many words you want in the passphrase, and the function returns the passphrase and its total entropy.

 Example: